onlywan23/onlywan/README.md

 <!--      INTODUCTION             -->
 <!-- ============================ -->

-### 👋Hi, I'm Wan
+# 👋Hi, I'm Wan

-QA Manual Tester | Bug Hunter 🐞.
+QA Manual Tester | Bug Hunter 🐞
-Testing every click, one bug at a time.
+Testing every click, one bug at a time
-Everything can be fixed, but you can’t fix women always being right 😵‍💫.
+Everything can be fixed, but you can’t fix women always being right 😵‍💫

 ---